qilingframework/zh/index.md

 Qiling Framework is designed as a binary instrumentation and binary emulation framework that supports cross-platform and multi-architecture.
 It is also packed with powerful features such as code interception and arbitrary code injection before or during a binary execution.
 It also able to patch a packed binary during execution.

 Qiling Framework can runs on different operating system and supports different CPU acritudes.
 Qiling Framework is written in Python, a simple and commonly used programming language by reverse engineers.
-This will ensure the continiues development and contribution from the security and open-source community.
+This will ensure the continues  development and contribution from the security and open-source community.

 ---
 <h1>Executive Summary</h1>